Warm Light Guided Meditation Series: Stress Relief and Whole Body Relaxation

 Want more meditation scripts?

 Meditation is a great tool for anxiety management, but it doesn’t mean you have to just deal with anxiety on your own.
-You can always reach out to a therapist or counselor to talk more about your anxiety, figure out what else is going on underneath it, and build a really robust coping skills tool box, including meditation.
+You can always reach out to a therapist to talk more about your anxiety, figure out what else is going on underneath it, and build a really robust coping skills tool box, including meditation.

 Kelsey Torgerson Dunn, MSW, LCSW is the owner of Compassionate Counseling St. Louis.